OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Please refer to the chapter "[Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md)" for more detailed use of radare2 on Android, especially when analyzing native libraries.
 You may also want to read the [official radare2 book](https://radare.gitbooks.io/radare2book/content/ "Radare2 book").

+#### RMS - Runtime Mobile Security

+[RMS Runtime Mobile Security](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security "RMS Runtime Mobile Security") is a runtime mobile application analysis toolkit for Android apps through web GUI and it is written in Python.

+It's leveraging a running Frida server on a rooted device with the following out-of-box functionalities:

+- Execute popular FRIDA scripts
+- Execute custom FRIDA scripts
+- Dump all the loaded classes and relative methods
+- Hook methods on the fly
+- Monitor Android API and use of native API

+The installation instructions and "how-to guide" of RMS can be found in the [Readme of the Github repo](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security "Github Repo of RMS").

 #### r2frida

 [r2frida](https://github.com/nowsecure/r2frida "r2frida on Github") is a project that allows radare2 to connect to Frida, effectively merging the powerful reverse engineering capabilities of radare2 with the dynamic instrumentation toolkit of Frida.
 R2frida allows you to: